-- 1. Positions identified to receive a TMA are positions identified by the Employer within the IT department. - 2.
-The TMA is not considered as base pay. - 3.
-The TMA are pensionable earnings unless the PSPP deems it to be unpensionable in the future. - 4.
-The TMA will not be considered when calculating compensation changes for Temporary Assignments, substitution pay or promotions. - 5.
-The TMA can be discontinued with 14 days' notice from the Employer to the Union.
+- a) Positions identified to receive a TMA are positions identified by the Employer within the IT department. - b) The TMA is not considered as base pay. - c) The TMA are pensionable earnings unless the PSPP deems it to be unpensionable in the future. - d) The TMA will not be considered when calculating compensation changes for Temporary Assignments, substitution pay or promotions. - e) The TMA can be discontinued with 14 days' notice from the Employer to the Union.